travisfw/csv4j/README.md

 # csv4j
 Csv4j is a dynamic tool for mapping csv data into objects of a predefined domain type.

 The first (header) line of the CSV input is assumed to contain CSV fields.

 Optionally custom annotations are used to match a java field into one or more CSV header fields.

 In the absence of annotations, csv4j matches java fields to CSV fields of the same name.

 Then, csv4j makes extensive use of reflection in order to set the proper values to proper fields.

-For example a domain type looks like this:
+For example, a domain type could look like this:
 ```java
 public class DomainType {